Mystery3/RotMG-SpriteRenderer/README.md

 # Features
 - Previewing both sheets and rendering
 - Seek feature that allows you to scroll through larger sheets along with manual hex input
-- Mask, bg, and shadow toggles
+- Mask, bg, outline, and shadow toggles
 - Custom background color, default is set to discord's bg color
 - Clothing and accessory mask options, can select a custom color, select from a list of cloths, or upload your own cloth
 - GIFs are previewed before saving